 Graduate Admission Requirements

 Prospective students may apply for admission to the MS in Genetic Counseling throughout the year.
 The Admissions Committee will review all application materials submitted by all applicants.
 A select sub-group of applicants will be contacted to participate in an on-site or Skype interview with the Admissions Committee.
-Students are admitted by the Genetic Counseling Program in cooperation with the Graduate Admissions Office.
+Students are ranked from admission by the Genetic Counseling Program and are admitted based on the results of the national match.

 Successful completion of the following courses (undergraduate or graduate level) or the equivalent: